What is scarlet fever?

 How is scarlet fever diagnosed?

 Diagnosis of scarlet fever is often suspected from the characteristic history and physical examination.
-Taking a throat swab sample and testing it for bacterial growth is often done
+Diagnosis is supported by:

 What is the treatment of scarlet fever?

-Once a streptococcal infection is confirmed, your doctor may prescribe a course of antibiotics, usually penicillin or amoxicillin for up to 10 days.
-It is very important that the full antibiotic course is taken to ensure all the infection is cleared, thus preventing complications from occurring.
+Once a streptococcal infection is confirmed, a course of antibiotics is prescribed, usually penicillin, for up to 10 days.
+It is very important that the full antibiotic course is taken to ensure all the infection is cleared, to reduce the risk of complications.

-In some situations the doctor may prescribe a single dose of penicillin given by intramuscular injection.
-Patients allergic to penicillin may be treated with an alternative antibiotic such as erythromycin.
+In some situations a single dose of penicillin may be given by intramuscular injection.
+Patients allergic to penicillin may be treated with an alternative antibiotic, such as erythromycin.